 Efforts will also be made to convert refusals to the extent possible and thereby reduce the effect of non-response.
 While “hard” refusals (those who swear at the interviewer, ask to be taken off our list, or threaten the interviewer in any way) will not be recontacted, those who were “soft” refusals (indicating they are not interested, don’t do surveys, or prefer not to participate) will receive additional calls for completing the survey.

 Gallup will also perform a Non-response Bias Study.
 Given that Gallup anticipates achieving a 45% response rate for this study, it will conduct a more robust non-response bias study in accordance with OMB requirements.
 In a recent work, Groves reports that there is no consistent relationship between response rates and non-response bias.
 As such, a lower response rate may not necessarily cause or result in non-response bias.
 However, it does not imply that this finding will be true in all circumstances.
 Gallup, therefore, will undertake a separate non-response bias study to examine the non-response patterns and to assess the potential for non-response bias in this survey once the primary data collection for it has been completed.

+As a routine procedure, Gallup monitors non-response during the implementation of the survey data collection.
+During this time, every effort is made to ensure that the data collection coverage is comprehensive across all key subgroups of the sample in order to minimize uneven non-response among the subgroups and to achieve the overall response rate target.
+In the event that Gallup detects a significant non-response bias, it’s statisticians and methodologists will provide a detailed plan for adjusting the survey results of the main study.
+The adjustments may include revising the weighting schema to carry out specific non-response adjustments.

+Regular non-response bias studies will be conducted immediately following the Land Border Crossing (LBC) surveys to establish an on-going process for monitoring non-response bias.
+Based on the findings, CA will implement necessary changes to future surveys on a continuing basis.
+Necessary steps like refusal conversions will be taken to ensure a minimum refusal rate to start with.
+If certain groups (based on age, gender or geographic location for example) are underrepresented in the survey, CA may consider oversampling some of these groups to the extent possible in future surveys.
+Finally, the weighting procedure may be modified to adjust for specific non-response by including appropriate variables in non-response/post-stratification weighting scheme.

 The pool of non-respondents for this study will be stratified into two groups: (i) Non-contacts and (ii) Refusals.
 Within each stratum, the goal will be to complete about 100 interviews in each group.
 Based on an anticipated response rate of around 7%, we plan to draw a total sample of approximately 3,000 for the non-response study.
 The sample size will be allocated proportionately across the two strata.
 Although it is difficult to predict the relative size of these two strata, we anticipate the non-contacts will account for about 60-70% of all non-respondents.
 The sample, within each stratum, will be allocated proportionately across these two groups.